-Marius I. Tătar is lecturer in Politics at the University of Oradea and research associate at the Research Center for Political Action (CRAPUL), University of Lausanne
+Marius I. Tătaris associate professor of political science at the University of Oradea and research associate at the Research Center for Political Action (CRAPUL), University of Lausanne.

 Chapter 1: Theories of Democracy and Political Participation